Last Updated on 08/07/2023 by Barney

 You may have searched up several ways to prevent garden weeds, however, there are a number of fake, or lackluster ways to keep weeds from spurting up all over your garden.
 There are several amazing methods that you can use, that we’ll list here, to keep your garden weeds from sprouting all over your amazing garden.

 One effective way is to use Mulch on top of your soil.
-Weeds need natural sunlight to grow, and covering the soil with such as mulch will prevent the weeds from growing completely.
-If you use chunky-style mulch, you should be able to cover the majority of your garden and it will keep the light away, but this may need to be topped up over time, so may not be a long-term solution to your problems.
+Weeds need natural sunlight to grow, and covering the soil with a mulch will prevent the weeds from growing completely.
+If you use chunky-style mulch, you should be able to cover the majority of your garden and it will keep the light away.
+This will need to be topped up over time, so may not be a long-term solution to your problems.

 Another solution, that is more of a permanent solution to the weed control problems people face, is using weed control fabrics.
 Depending on the style and design, you can get fabric, specifically made for this purpose.
-This fabric is usually black and sits on top of the soil, where your plants would often be planted.
+This fabric, usually black and sits above the soil, where plants would often be planted.
 I have listed my best weed membranes here.

 This cheap solution to preventing the sunlight from touching your weeds will not only kill the chance of them producing, but will also let you make a nice looking garden when dressed with gravel or bark mulch.
-They’re also designed to allow for water to pass through, so your garden won’t be flooded!
+Membranes are designed to allow for water to pass through, so the garden won’t be flooded!

 Are Garden Weeds Poisonous to Dogs?

-As you may know, many plants are considered poisonous to dogs, and weeds are no exception to this.
-Flowers such as Iris, Foxglove, Clematis, Begonia, tulips, ivy, and yarrows among others are flowers that are considered toxic to dogs.
+Many plants are considered poisonous to dogs, and weeds are no exception.
+Flowers such as Iris, Foxglove, Clematis, Begonia, tulips, ivy, and yarrows, amongst others are all flowers that are considered toxic to dogs.

 Weeds such as Yellow Dock, bittersweet nightshade, creeping charlie, baneberry, bloodroot, mistletoe, and mayapple are all considered toxic to dogs.
 For the most part, it’s a good idea to keep your dog away from these.
 If your dog was to eat or touch these weeds it may be a good idea to take your dog for a checkup at your local vet, to be on the safe side.